pepopowitz/do-scary-things/slides/src/02-what.md

 ---

-TODO: chapman university survey info
+## Chapman University Survey

+## of American Fears

 Notes:

-Chapman University in ??? does an annual survey of fears amongst Americans.
+Chapman University in California does an annual survey of fears amongst Americans.

 And there's a lot of fears in there that many of us sympathize with.